openflighthpc/flight-control-api/README.md

 ## Script: instance_usages

 This script retrieves the usages of a given list of instances during a specific period of time.
+The `START_TIME`, `END_TIME`, and the `INSTANCE_IDS` variables should have been validated before they are passed into the script.
+Therefore, The script itself generally does NOT need to care about whether the given values are in correct format, whether there are conflicts between them, and whether the given values exist.

 ### Environment Variables